 In 2020 two new sub-groups have been created under the PLOUD group: PLOUD-NGA and PLOUD-RADIO, chaired respectively by Andrew Mason (BBC R&D) and Wolfgang Rein (SWR).
 The goal of PLOUD-NGA is find a way, or ways, to measure loudness level in Next Generation Audio (NGA) systems.
 The goal of PLOUD-RADIO is to define best practices on loudness for radio for broadcast and broadband applications.
 To join these sub-groups, please send an email to Paola Sunna (email@example.com)

-In August 2020, the EBU published supplement 2 to R128 (EBU R 128s2-2020) for streaming of broadcast content (live programmes as well as file content).
-In June 2021 R128s2 was updated to take account of latest developments in broadcasting and in international standards from the AES, CENELEC and the CTA.
+In August 2020, the EBU published supplement 2 to R128 (EBU R 128s2v1_0) for streaming of broadcast content (live programmes as well as file content).
+In November 2023, the third version, R128s2 was published with some minor editorial work and new vector figures.

-In August 2010, the EBU published the first version of its Loudness Recommendation EBU R128 (now in version 4.0).
+In August 2010, the EBU published the first version of its Loudness Recommendation EBU R128 (as of November 2023, now in version 5.0).
 It tells how broadcasters can measure and normalise audio using Loudness meters instead of Peak Meters (PPMs) only, as has been common practice.

 The switch from audio peak-normalization to loudness normalization is probably the biggest revolution in professional audio of the last decades.
 It is important for broadcasters to be aware of the loudness paradigm and how to adopt their systems and working practices accordingly.